BrandenEK/Blasphemous.Randomizer/README.md

 | ------- | ----------- | ------- |
 | `randomizer help` | none | List all available commands |
 | `randomizer respawn` | none | Respawns the player from the chosen starting location |

 ---

-## Logic difficulty

-Easy
-- No skips or glitches will be necessary
-- Only the expected method of reaching items will be considered in logic
-- Bosses require an extra 10% strength to be in logic

-Normal
-- Using dawn heart skips & mid-air stalls may be necessary
-- Tiento may be required to access items in poison clouds without Silvered Lung

-Hard
-- Mourning and Havoc skip may be required
-- Slash Upwarp skips, Dive Laser skips, and using Tirana to break switches are considered in logic
-- Some items in poison clouds are considered in logic without Tiento or Silvered Lung
-- Bosses require 10% less strength to be in logic

----